thedude0606/manusoptions/PROGRESS.md

 - Created callback to generate and serve CSV files when the export button is clicked.
 - Added data storage mechanism (tech-indicators-store) to ensure all technical indicators data is available for export.
 - Ensured exported CSV files include symbol name and timestamp in the filename for easy identification.
+- Modified the technical indicators tab to display and export full historical series instead of just the most recent value.
+- Added a timeframe dropdown selector to allow viewing different timeframes (1min, 15min, Hourly, Daily).
+- Updated the data storage mechanism to store complete historical data for all timeframes.
+- Enhanced the CSV export functionality to export the full historical series for the selected timeframe.

 ## Current Work in Progress

-- Testing the CSV export functionality for the technical indicators tab with different symbols and data sizes.
+- Pushing code changes to GitHub repository.
-- Updating documentation to reflect the new CSV export feature for technical indicators.
+- Updating documentation to reflect the new functionality for displaying and exporting full historical technical indicator data.

 ## Known Issues/Challenges